neerajasridhar1992/helloworldflask/README.md

      `gcloud iam service-accounts list --project=<projectname> | grep sql-accesss`
    * Please use this command to generate the credentials.json, that is used in the GoogleCredsSecret.yaml:
      `gcloud iam service-accounts keys create credentials.json \--iam-account=<emailofserviceaccount>`
    * The previous command would have created a credentials.json file for you.
 Replace the empty { } in line 8 and 9 with the contents of credentials.json.
+Please pay attention to possible indentation errors here, json versus yaml indentation requirements should be taken into consideration.
    * Go ahead and run the following commands in that order to create all the neccesary k8s objects.

    ```